Operation Black Arrow: Background

 The 1948 Arab–Israeli War resulted in a decisive Israeli victory.
 However, the Arab nations remained intransigent and were only willing to sign armistice agreements with Israel.
 Thus, a static situation of “no war, no peace,” emerged.
 Moreover, hundreds of thousands of Arab refugees now camped alongside Israel's porous borders.
 The refugees lived in squalor and were kept under martial law.
 Arab governments, but in particular Egypt, sensing the refugees’ discontent, capitalized on the opportunity to recruit embittered Palestinians for armed actions against Israel.
 At first, the infiltrations and border transgressions took the form of petty banditry and thievery.

 However, with the rise of Gamal Abdel Nasser in 1954, tensions spiked.
-Israel engaged in covert terrorist operations as part of Operation Susannah, most notably the failed Lavon Affair, with a view to creating instability and disruption so as to allow the UK to justify stopping it's military withdrawal from Suez - while the Egyptian military intelligence was taking an active role in providing various forms of support for Palestinian fedayeen activity.
+Israel engaged in covert terrorist operations as part of Operation Susannah, most notably the failed Lavon Affair, with a view to creating instability and disruption so as to allow the UK to justify stopping its military withdrawal from Suez - while the Egyptian military intelligence was taking an active role in providing various forms of support for Palestinian fedayeen activity.

 In the months leading up to the 28 February 1955 incident, tensions along the Egyptian-Israeli Armistice Demarcation Line near the Gaza Strip were high, marked by repeated low-level infiltrations, retaliations, and mutual accusations of ceasefire violations.
 The region experienced relative calm from November 1954 to early 1955, but both parties lodged numerous complaints, with Israel citing 80 cases of infiltration and Egypt condemning incursions and aggressive patrol behavior.
 Several emergency meetings of the Egypt-Israel Mixed Armistice Commission (MAC) were called to address more serious violations, such as cross-border raids, sabotage, and exchanges of fire.
 The United Nations Truce Supervision Organization report on the incident notes provocations from both sides, including Israeli patrols mocking Egyptian soldiers and Egyptian infiltrators accused of espionage and sabotage.
 UN officials attempted to mediate, proposing joint patrols and local security arrangements, but agreement was limited.
 This deteriorating situation set the stage for the most serious clash since the 1949 Armistice.
 After a trio of Arabs working the Egyptian military stole military documents and murdered a civilian, Israel decided to take decisive action against Egypt for its sponsorship of the Palestinians and initiated Operation Black Arrow.